Feeling confused about animation career in India ?

 Ready?
 Let’s begin.

-Career options in Animation Industry
+Career opportunities in animation Industry

 A single animation film requires large teams designated for different roles, which boosts huge employment opportunities in the field.
 Animation is a more lucrative and concrete career in all art positions.